summerolmstead/ai-advisor/README.md

 # ai-advisor
 This is an ai advisor for UTC for the NSF ADACE club.
-In development + Testing.
-Need to : add features for class schedule
+Currently on pause while pursuing school projects at the moment...